nnk03/my-dotfiles/README.md

 # Configuration for my Linux Machine

-Use GNU Stow (except for powerlevel10k and swaylock)
+Use GNU Stow (except for powerlevel10k and swaylock and fonts)

 `cd` to this dotfiles directory and